Coronation of the British monarch: Recognition and oath

 The Archbishop of Canterbury: Will you to the utmost of your power maintain the Laws of God and the true profession of the Gospel?
 Will you to the utmost of your power maintain in the United Kingdom the Protestant Reformed Religion established by law?
 Will you maintain and preserve inviolable the settlement of the Church of England, and the doctrine, worship, discipline, and government thereof, as by law established in England?
 And will you preserve unto the Bishops and Clergy of England, and to the Churches there committed to their charge, all such rights and privileges, as by law do or shall appertain to them or any of them?

-The Queen: All this I promise to do.
+The Sovereign: All this I promise to do.
 The things which I have here before promised, I will perform, and keep.
 So help me God.

 In addition to the oath, the monarch may take what is known as the Accession Declaration if they have not yet made it.
 This declaration was first required by the Bill of Rights 1689 and is required to be taken at either the first meeting of the parliament after a new monarch's accession (i.e. during the State Opening of Parliament) or at their coronation.
 The monarch additionally swears a separate oath to preserve Presbyterian church government in the Church of Scotland and this oath is taken before the coronation.